What is a CAS?

 For more information about international student deposits, visit our Payment methods and refunds page.

 When the University receives your deposit, we will send you an email asking you to complete an online portal with certain information (eg your name as it appears on your passport and details of any previous study in the UK).
-You must also upload financial evidence proving that you meet the Tier 4 money/maintenance requirements.
+You will be asked how you meet the Student visa financial requirements, and you may also be asked to upload financial evidence.
 See Maintenance and Fees and the 28-day rule.

 When we have received this information, and within 10 days, we will produce your CAS and send you a record of the information we have given to the Home Office.
-This is called a CAS statement and you will be able to use the information to make a Tier 4 student visa application.
-If you have not provided financial documents which meet the Tier 4 Visa requirements, then we will refuse to issue you a CAS.
+This is called a CAS statement and you will be able to use the information to make a visa application.

-Note: Please do not attempt to apply for your visa with your offer letter as you will be refused a Tier 4 visa.
-Also, if you have a Tier 4 visa for another college, school or university, we cannot enrol you unless you can show us evidence that you have applied for a new Tier 4 visa for the University of Westminster.
+Note: Please do not attempt to apply for your visa with your offer letter as you will be refused a Student visa.
+In addition, if you apply for a Student visa without a CAS your application will be rejected as invalid.

-You will need to complete the Confirmation of Acceptance for Studies form and submit it to your Faculty Registry Office.
-The form will be processed by a separate office, which will then email you your CAS number (forms are usually processed in 1 week).
+You will need to complete the Confirmation of Acceptance for Studies form and email this to the University Compliance team at [email protected] to request your CAS.
+CAS requests are usually processed in 1 week.

 Note that a CAS cannot be produced if you owe fees or have not met your instalment payment dates.